rohangeorge91/Hand-Gesture-System/readme.md

 # Hand Gesture System

 ## Description
 This is a simple application which is written in C++ using openCV.
-I had this for my final year college project as a Proof Of Concept.
-I am putting it on GitHub so that someone much (much^3) better than me will improve the code, make it better.
+I had this made for my final year college project as a Proof Of Concept.
+I am pushing this onto GitHub, so that someone awesome and way better than me will improve the code, make it better.

 ##Installation